 Land Use Planning

-Our approach was based on the Sustainable Development of this landscape using Conservation Planning principles.
-First we revised a dormant policy that addressed the delicate issue of Council acquisition of CP lands.
-Next we researched the available background documentation on the Endangered Species: Ice Age Grass (Aristida basiramea).
+Incite Planning was involved in efforts to protect Ice-Aged Grass (Aristida basiramea) .
+We researched all the available background documentation on this endangered species.
 Assistance was provided to the consulting biologist and the community’s Environmental Specialist trainee, to monitor some of the sub-population habitats.
-As part of the national Recovery Strategy prepared for this species, we drafted a Recovery Action Plan according to its particular biological and ecological characteristics, and the culture and intentions unique to this locale, including a stewardship of conservation land agreement form for property owners.
+As part of the national Recovery Strategy prepared for Gchi-gete’ii Mkomii-miishkoons (Forked Three-awned Grass/Aristida basiramea), we drafted a Recovery Action Plan according to its particular biological and ecological characteristics, and the culture and intentions unique to this locale, including a stewardship of conservation land agreement form for property owners.
 It was Strategic in approach, assigning tasks and targets, and followed Community Development principles, with community members vetting the plan.
-Finally, we prepared a Dispute Resolution Policy to address property issues between neighbours.

 The issue of the Council acquisition of lands held under Certificates of Possession is a delicate matter.
 We revised and updated a dormant policy and manual that addressed the transfers of land between the First Nation and its members.
 The resulting Land Acquisition Policy included a community consultation process and briefs to Chief & Council.

 Land Use Strategy – Moose Deer Point First Nation